 Current or Planned Activities

-CorHealth Ontario will continue to work with the MOHLTC and CIHI to inform a sustainable stroke data
+CorHealth Ontario will continue to collaborate with Ontario’s 11 Regional Stroke Networks, the MOHLTC and Ontario Health to advance best practice stroke care across the province.

 1Heart & Stroke Foundation.
 Canadian Stroke Best Practices Stroke Quality Advisory Committee.
 Quality of Stroke Care in Canada.
 Update 2016 Final (R12).
 Accessed April 15, 2019 at https://www.strokebestpractices.ca/-/media/1-stroke-best-practices/quality/english/2016strokekeyindicators.ashx

 2Boulanger, J., Lindsay, M., Gubitz, G., Smith, E., Stotts, G., Foley, N., … Butcher, K. (2018).
 Canadian Stroke Best Practice Recommendations for Acute Stroke Management: Prehospital, Emergency Department, and Acute Inpatient Stroke Care, 6th Edition, Update 2018.
 International Journal of Stroke, 13(9), 949–984. https://doi.org/10.1177/1747493018786616